Straggler Mitigation through Unequal Error Protection for Distributed Matrix Multiplication: Numerical Evaluations

-We used the encoding parameters defined in Table \ref{tab:model_parameters} for encoding the gradients in each dense layer shown in Table \ref{tab:model_layers}.
-As for ensuring the higher weight values are biased towards the same location of the matrix, the indexes are permuted in descending order of the column/row weights before using the UEP coding.
+To fairly compare different codes, we scale the time required to complete a task as $F(\Omega t)$, where $\Omega$ is the number of matrix sub-products over the number of workers.
+In this scaling, we assume that doubling the number of workers halves the average completion time.
+Since $N = P = 3$, the number of matrix sub-products required for successful computation is $N P = 9$.
+For the simulations, we use $\lambda=0.5$ with an exponential latency model and $T_{\max} = 0.25, 0.5, 1, 2$.
+We also show the ideal scenario in which the matrix multiplications are centralized and there are no stragglers as a benchmark.
+We employ the parameters given in Table \ref{tab:model_parameters} for encoding the gradients in each dense layer shown in Table \ref{tab:model_layers}.
+To ensure that the higher weight values are biased towards the same portion of the matrix, the indexes are permuted in a descending order of the column/row weights before using the UEP coding.
 This permutation idea is similar to the one used in \cite{yuster2005fast} which proposes a fast matrix multiplication algorithm.
-The $W$ value for the uncoded case is used as a reference for scaling the number of workers of other encodings.

-As the results for Fig. \ref{MNIST}, UEP shows its advantage in not requiring all the workers to complete their tasks and being able to achieve closer approximations in a shorter time span.
-UEP can be very close to the performance of the baseline strategy where a single worker is used with full precision.
-Block repetitions, although useful for increasing the probability of receiving a block back, sacrifices the number of workers required and does not ensure a shorter time for block retrieval than the uncoded at any point.